saucelabs/sauce-docs/docs/testrunner-toolkit/saucectl.md

 ### `--artifacts.cleanup <boolean>`
 <p><small>| OPTIONAL | BOOLEAN |</small></p>

-Specifies whether to remove all contents of artifacts directory.
+When set to `true`, all contents of the specified download directory are cleared before any new artifacts from the current test are downloaded.

 ```bash
 saucectl run --artifacts.cleanup true